Stymphalian/go.math/README.md

 **Author:** Jordan Yu
-**Last Updated:** May 4th, 2015
+**Last Updated:** May 9th, 2015

 # Introduction
-A package for matrix math stuff.
-I plan on using it when I do computer graphics stuff with Go, so many of the choices I make will be so that it can work with OpenGL
+lmath is a small 3D linear algebra library which provides support for Vec3, Mat4 and Quaternions.
+The library also supports rotations using euler angle,axis-angle, rotation matrices, quaternions as well as conversions between the representations.

 # Goals
- * I really wanted to play around with go-lang.I thought it would be a 'good' idea to create some small math package to get better use to the language.
+ * I really wanted to play around with go-lang.
+I thought it would be a 'good' idea to create some small math package to get better use to the language.
  Specific things I want to learn about go
     1. How the package structure works